MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ### Servicing profiles

 [Servicing profiles](https://learn.microsoft.com/deployoffice/admincenter/servicing-profile) is a cloud-based update management solution for devices on the Monthly Enterprise Channel.
 It is an end-to-end solution for managing updates for the Microsoft 365 Apps.
-It includes monitoring, reporting, enforcing, staggering and rolling back devices.
+It includes monitoring, reporting, enforcing, staggering, and rolling back devices.

 > [!NOTE]
 > Servicing profiles is Microsoft's recommended solutions for Microsoft 365 Apps on Monthly Enterprise Channel.